 Video master clock

-DL_FPD LINK III_LINK_REQ__
+DL_FPD LINK_REQ__

 The host microprocessor shall support supplying the Video Master Clock to the Master FPD LINK chip (Local node) within 50ms of power up.
 This clock stream is required even if the video system is not on or functional.
 The application of the clock with respect to the power rails must meet data sheet specifications.